Conor’s Autism Journey is a part two of an original post called Conor’s Autism Birth Story, which you can find here.

 By the time Conor was almost 18 months old, he had never slept ever a full night, couldn’t stand, or walk, was only just learning to sit up, wouldn’t eat any more and still couldn’t hold a bottle.
 He was so terrified of water that we had to keep the bathroom door locked at all times and the kitchen tap could only be turned on if Conor was not near by.

-Conor was finally diagnosed just before he was 18 months old.
+Conor was finally diagnosed just before he was 18 months old as Autistic.
 He had always had bowel difficulties since he was born.
-I know now it is common amongst many autistic individuals and it was this that lead to Conor finally being identified as autistic, and I was finally heard.
+I know now it is common amongst many Autistic individuals and it was this that lead to Conor finally being identified as Autistic, and I was finally heard.

 I had brought Conor to Casualty one day when he was having severe trouble with his bowels, he had what I thought was “prolapsed bowel” when I brought him there.
 I remember being so exhausted that day because I had been awake all that week as Conor couldn’t sleep at all as he had a cold.

 Telling The Doctors to Take My Son and Do what they wanted with me